Lake Michigan Triangle: Rosabelle

-The Rosabelle, or Rosa Belle, was a two-masted schooner used to transport materials to the House of David in Benton Harbor.
+The Rosabelle was a two-masted schooner used to transport materials to the House of David in Benton Harbor.
 Between 1875 and 1926, she was found capsized twice in Lake Michigan, with no signs of her crews.

 In 1875, a car ferry crossing the lake discovered the schooner floating upside down.
 The ten-man crew who departed with the boat were never found.
 The ship was then turned over and returned to her port in Milwaukee, where she remained in service.

 In October 1921, the ship was ready to depart again with a load of potatoes and maple lumber.
 However, the ship's captain, Ed Johnson, refused to board the schooner.
 His son later stated that Johnson had a premonition that a disaster was about to occur.
 The crew could not convince Johnson to board the Rosabelle again, so they left without him.
 Days later, the ship was found capsized again, with no signs of her crew.
 The stern was missing, indicating that there was a collision, but no ship reported having an accident.
 The United States Coast Guard, which dragged the schooner into Racine Harbor, later determined that there was no collision.

 George R. Donner

 George R. Donner was the captain of the O.M.
 McFarland, a coal freighter.
 On April 28, 1937 – Donner's 58th birthday – the ship picked up 9,800 tons of coal in Erie, Pennsylvania, and then traveled west through the lakes, bound for Port Washington, Wisconsin.
 The captain had spent hours on the bridge directing the O.M.
 McFarland through ice floes.
 When they reached Lake Michigan, Donner retired to his cabin, instructing the crew to alert him once the ship neared her destination.
 Three hours later, when the vessel neared Port Washington, the second mate went to Donner's cabin but found that it had been locked from the inside.
-Assuming Donner had gone to the galley for a snack, he went to galley but to no avail.
+Assuming Donner had gone to the galley for a snack, he went to the galley but to no avail.
 The crew then began an extensive search for their captain, but it was futile.
-They eventually broke the door to the cabin but didn't find Donner.
+They eventually broke down the door to the cabin but didn't find Donner.
 Donner was too large to fit through the two portholes in his room, and showed no signs of depression or suicidal thoughts.
 Local ports and ships searched for Donner in the water, but no sign of him was ever found.